-Source: Census 2011
+Source: Census 2011 Economic Activity

-Economic Activity

 - 3.15 Analysis around Economic Activity is taken from the 2011 census data.
-While more up to date information has been published this is only at local authority level.
-The analysis shows that economic activity in Bakewell (65.8% of population aged 16-74) is notably lower than all the wider comparators including the Peak District National Park (71.0%) nationally (69.7%) and regionally (69.3%).
-The data is not readily available for County or LEP level. - 3.16 Further analysis of this data shows that Bakewell has a particularly high level of retired residents (23.5%) compared to the wider areas, in particular it is almost 10 percentage points higher than the national figure (13.8%).
-Conversely the town also has comparatively low levels of Full-Time employees (31.8%) although unemployment is also low.
+While more up to date information has been published, this is only at local Authority level.
+The analysis shows that economic activity in Bakewell (65.8% of population aged 16-74) including the Peak District National Park (71.0%) is notably lower than nationally and regionally (the data is not readily available for County or LEP level). - 3.16 Further analysis of this data shows that Bakewell has a particularly high level of retired residents (23.5%) compared to the wider areas.
+Also, this figure is almost 10 percentage points higher than the national figure (13.8%).
+The town also has comparatively low levels of Full-Time employees (31.8%) although unemployment is also low.